 The American Akita, typically referred to as simply the Akita, comes in a wider variety of colors.

 The Akita is known for his loyalty and devotion.

-This breed is very loving and friendly with his family members.
+When well-socialized from a young age, this breed can be very loving and friendly with his family members.

 Akitas can be quite territorial.

 They may treat people they don’t know with suspicion.

 A strong dog, they can be extremely protective of their family and home.

 For this reason, the breed is not recommended for first-time dog owners or families with young kids.